Østfold

-Østfold ([ˈœ̂stfɔɫ]) is a traditional region, a former county and a current electoral district in southeastern Norway.
-It borders Akershus and southwestern Sweden (Västra Götaland County and Värmland), while Buskerud and Vestfold are on the other side of Oslofjord.
-The county's administrative seat was Sarpsborg.
+Østfold ([ˈœ̂stfɔɫ]) is a county in Eastern Norway, which from 1 January 2020 to 31 December 2023 was part of Viken. Østfold borders Akershus and southwestern Sweden (Västra Götaland County and Värmland), while Buskerud and Vestfold are on the other side of Oslofjord.
+The county's administrative seat is Sarpsborg.
 The county controversially became part of the newly established Viken County on 1 January 2020.
+On 1 January 2024, Østfold was re-established as an independent county, however without the former municipality of Rømskog, which was amalgamated with the Akershus municipality Aurskog-Høland in 2020.

 Many manufacturing facilities are situated here, such as the world's most advanced biorefinery, Borregaard in Sarpsborg.
 Fredrikstad has shipyards.
 There are granite mines in Østfold and stone from these were used by Gustav Vigeland.

 The county slogan is "The heartland of Scandinavia".
 The local dialects are characterized by their geographical proximity to Sweden.

 The name

 The old name of the Oslofjord was Fold; Østfold means 'the region east of the Fold' (see also Vestfold).
 The name was first recorded in 1543; in the Middle Ages the name of the county was Borgarsysla 'the county/sýsla of the city Borg (now Sarpsborg)'.
 Later, when Norway was under Danish rule, the Danish king divided the area into many baronies.
 These were merged into one county (amt) in 1662 - and it was then named Smaalenenes Amt 'the amt consisting of small len'.
 The name was changed back to Østfold in 1919.